2650 South Arlington Mill Drive

 Desired Qualifications (helpful but not required)

-- Experience in the field of animal welfare or animal sheltering
+- Experience in the field of animal welfare or animal shelter

-- Passion for the mission of the Animal Welfare League of Arlington
+- Commitment to the mission of the Animal Welfare League of Arlington

 - Positive, enthusiastic, professional image in representing AWLA, both internally and externally